Skip to content

 Consider the following code defining a student class that defines a student's name and their grade in a subject:

-// a Student class
+// a student class

-public class Student{
+public class élève{

 // public attributes

-public String name;
+public String nom;

-public double grade;
+public double note;

-// constructor
+// manufacturer

 note=NOTE;